NhatMinhPhan/Python-Assessment-Tool__-for-JSON-databases-/README.md

 ## Assessment Setup

+Once you have installed the packages and set up a virtual environment (venv) in the _Requirements_ section, alongside a `db.json` file in `flask/instance`, proceed to the following instructions:

-1. Set up your .env files: Refer to the _env files_ section for instructions on setting up the .env files.
+1. Set up your .env files: Refer to the _.env files_ section for instructions on setting up the .env files.
 Especially, you must set `VITE_TOTAL_QUESTIONS` in the `.env.local` for the Flask code to the number of questions which will be asked to tutees.
 2. Using the `examination_template` folder in `flask/flaskapp/examinations`, make copies of the folder inside that directory (`flask/flaskapp/examinations`) and name them `examination_<number>` from `0` to `VITE_TOTAL_QUESTIONS` above.
-As an example, `examination_0` and `examination_1` have been created and appear in `flask/flaskapp/examinations`.\
+As an example, `examination_0` and `examination_1` have been created and appear in `flask/flaskapp/examinations`.

    Each `examination_<number>` folder will assess Question `<number + 1>` on the frontend.
 For instance, `examination_0` assesses Question 1, `examination_1` evaluates Question 2, and so on.

 3. Modify the test cases according to the tutor's questions and needs.
 Use the `test_case_output` decorator to evaluate outputs of the tutee's Python functions, and use `test_case_exception` if the tutee's functions are expected to raise an exception/error.

    Refer to the `plain_pyscripts` folder to view examples of how test cases should be structured in `judge.py`.
 For more information, head to the _Additional Material: plain_pyscripts_ section.

 And finally, run the JSON server (mentioned above), and the two development servers and the Localhost tunnels below.
 You are now ready to begin the assessment!